lateef-taiwo/LOAD-BALANCER-SOLUTION-WITH-NGINX-AND-SSL-TLS/README.md

 * Configure Nginx to recognize your new domain name.
 Update your nginx.conf with server_name www.<your-domain-name.com> instead of server_name www.domain.com.

 * Install [certbot](https://certbot.eff.org/) and request for an SSL/TLS certificate.
 Before installing certbot, make sure snapd service is active and running.
+  `sudo systemctl status snapd`
+  * Install certbot

+      `sudo snap install --classic certbot`

+* Request your certificate (just follow the certbot instructions – you will need to choose which domain you want your certificate to be issued for, domain name will be looked up from nginx.conf file.

+      sudo ln -s /snap/bin/certbot /usr/bin/certbot
+      sudo certbot --nginx

+* Test secured access to your Web Solution by trying to reach https://<your-domain-name.com>
+You shall be able to access your website by using HTTPS protocol (that uses TCP port 443).

+* You can click on the padlock icon to see the details of the certificate issued for your website